gettalong/kramdown/README.md

 ## Introduction

-kramdown is a fast, pure Ruby Markdown converter, using a strict syntax definition and supporting several common extensions.
+Kramdown is a fast, pure Ruby Markdown superset converter, using a strict syntax definition and supporting several common extensions.

 The syntax definition for the kramdown syntax can be found in **doc/syntax.page** (or online at
 <https://kramdown.gettalong.org/syntax.html>) and a quick reference is available in
 **doc/quickref.page** or online at <https://kramdown.gettalong.org/quickref.html>.

-The kramdown library is mainly written to support the markdown-to-HTML conversion chain.
+The kramdown library is mainly written to support the kramdown-to-HTML conversion chain.
 However, due to its flexibility (by creating an internal AST) it supports other input and output formats as well.
 Here is a list of the supported formats: